Paperwell/What-Legal-Document-Do-You-Want/wish list for legal documents.md

 Wish List for Legal Documents
 =============================

-Hey guys & gals,

-We're [Paperwell] [1], and We wanted to share legal documents that would be useful to the Github community.
-Hopefully, you will share, too, so that everyone can benefit from a free repository of docs that is comprehensive and accurate.

-If you're looking for a specific document but can't find it, please add it to the list below, so that someone in the Github community can see your request.
+If you're looking for a specific legal document but can't find it, please add it to the list below, so that someone in the Github community can see your request.

 If you want to share a doc but are feeling too lazy to edit it in Markdown, feel free to email it to our Gmail account: paperwellcare, and we can do it for you.

+Thanks!

+*P.S. - We're [Paperwell] [1], and we want to share legal documents that would be useful to the Github community.
+Hopefully, you will share, too, so that everyone can benefit from a free repository of docs that is as comprehensive and accurate as possible.*

 [1]: http://www.Paperwell.com